the-hypertoast-consortium/Apogee/README.md

-# Apogee
+# Project Apogee

 ## Description

 Project Apogee is a multiplayer procedural space sandbox game with a focus on complex interconnected simulation systems.
-At the core of the experience is an emulated, player programmable, computer system based on a real historical architecture.
+At the core of the experience are simulated, player programmable, computer systems based on real historical architectures.
 These computers drive the majority of the in-game systems and award a huge amount of creative freedom to players by letting them program how various aspects of their ships and other in-game equipment work.
-Ships are both customizable and upgradeable and will be flown utilizing physics based orbital mechanics.
+Ships are both customizable and upgradeable and will operate under newtonian physics models.
 Players can engage in mining, scavenging, trading, crafting, combat, and many other dedicated roles.

 ## Computers